delameter/pytermor/docs/pages/index.rst

 - `SgrDebugger` (mostly for development)
 - etc.

-No dependencies required, only Python Standard Library :comment:`(there are some for testing and docs building, though).`
+No dependencies required, only Python Standard Library :comment:`(although there are some for testing and docs building).`

 .. only:: html